Why We Do What We Do

 Family Advocacy recognises that to strengthen the opportunity for more people with disability to lead valued lives requires a multi layered approach to strengthening the knowledge and support that families may need to support their family member in achieving a life of rich and authentic participation.

 People with disability and their families/allies have the skills, knowledge and confidence to be active and valued members of community.

-The narrative within Australian society has changed regarding people with disability leading ordinary lives rather than specialised and programmed lives.
+The narrative within Australian society has changed; enabling people with disability to lead ordinary lives rather than segregated and programmed lives.

 Strength of Advocacy

 Working together, we challenge restrictive and discriminatory laws, policies and practices that keep people with disability segregated and limited.